-Call of Duty Cold War has had an extensive beta period, which has given us a lot of opportunities to try out everything the game has to offer.
-First and foremost to you is your loadout and the weapons that you have to work with.
+In Call of Duty Cold War, your loadout is pretty important.
+This is the selection of kit that you take into a game.
+It starts with your weapon, then its attachments, and the equipment or perks that you can take in too.
+While your main arm is the biggest element of your loadout,t he rest of it needs to be fine-tuned to work alongside it.
 Secondary weapons in Call of Duty aren’t the most eye-catching, but they can be an important part of your loadout.
 Using the right secondary weapon can be a big help when you’re caught short.
 Many players neglect them entirely, but you don’t need to if you’re using the best Cold War secondary weapons.

 This guide covers everything you need to know about Cold War secondary weapons.
 Including which are the best secondary weapons, and which types of weapons are best for which player.